niuzehao/gnn-gp/README.md

 ## Table 5: Performance comparison between GNNs and the corresponding GNNGPs
     sh table5.sh

-## Figure 3: Performance of GNNs and GNNGPs as depth L increases
+## Figure 3: Performance of GNNs and GNNGPs as depth increases
     sh figure3.sh

 ## Figure 4: Performance of GCNGP-X as number of landmark nodes increases